Dropout Neural Network Training Viewed from a Percolation Perspective: Related literature

-One such problem with growing dimension and emphasis on the geometry, is bond percolation on the hamming hyper-cube $\set{0,1}^m$.
-This looks to find the critical probability for the existence of a giant connected component of size $\Theta(2^{2m/3})$ \cite{Hofstad.ea:2017:Hypercube}.
-Although, the geometry of the cube is substantially different to our layered structure.
-Percolation on a layered graph structure is considered in \cite{Guha.ea:2016:Spanning}, which stacks independent and identically distributed samples of percolation models on top of one another, and with edges between stacked layers.
-In our model, each layer has no structure of its own and edges are removed from between the layers.
-This makes the models rather different under bond percolation, but there is some similarity in site percolation since in \cite{Guha.ea:2016:Spanning} an edge between layers only exists if both of the corresponding vertices in the adjacent layers have not been removed.
-Site percolation in two-layered networks is similarly studied in \cite{Cao.ea:2021:Percolation}, although our model scales both the number of layers and number of vertices in a layer.
+One problem involving growing dimension and geometric structure is bond percolation on the Hamming hypercube $\set{0,1}^m$, especially identifying the critical probability at which a giant connected component exists~\cite{Hofstad.ea:2017:Hypercube}.
+However, the cube's geometry differs from our layered structure.
+Percolation on layered graphs is studied in~\cite{Guha.ea:2016:Spanning}, where independent identically distributed percolation samples are stacked with edges between layers.
+Dropout algorithms instead removes edges between layers.
+While these differences matter for bond percolation, there is some similarity to site percolation, since edges between layers exist only when corresponding vertices are present.
+Site percolation in two-layer networks is examined in~\cite{Cao.ea:2021:Percolation}, although our model scales both the number of layers and vertices per layer.

-Finally, our graph is directed, which, in the case of the canonical model, reduces the symmetry and adds further complications necessitating its own study, see for example \cite{Henkel.ea:2008:Non-Equilibrium}.
-Although, directness actually simplifies our path problem since it removes the existence of loops.
+Finally, our graph is directed.
+This reduces symmetry and adds complications motivating its own study~\cite{Henkel.ea:2008:Non-Equilibrium}.